J-Yhwh/browse-track-analyze/README.md

 - **Planned**: ML pipelines for tracker clustering and invasiveness prediction
 ---

-### Upcoming Additional Pipelines:  ###
+### Current Status (April 2026) ###

+__Completed__
+1. Brave on MacOS
+2. Brave on Windows OS
+3. Brave on mobile brower simulation by Playwright
+4. Safari on MacOs

+__Upcoming Additional Pipelines__
+1. Microsoft Edge on Windows
-1. Streamlit dashboards for master-data organisation and analytics (of extracted databases from the relevant scripts)
+2. Streamlit dashboards for master-data organisation and analytics (of extracted databases from the relevant scripts)
-2. New .py script  Windows-native browser IE (Internet Explorer)

 __________________________________________________________________________________________________________________________________________________